 Photography is something I’m really trying to focus on this year.
 It’s time to up the game!
-However, for some blog posts, it is actually tough to find anything to take a photo of!
-For a whole lot of my tech posts, along with some of those posts where you just want to have a good rant, it can be a huge pain to actually get images for them.
+However, for some blog posts or websites, it is actually tough to find anything to take a photo of!
+For a whole lot of my tech posts, along with some of those posts where you just want to have a good rant, it can be a huge pain to actually get appropriate images for them.

 Best for Outdoor scenes: Unsplash